Key takeaways

 Avoid combining green tea with iron supplements or iron-rich foods.
 EGCG, the main component of green tea, reduces iron absorption.

-Space Vitamin C and vitamin B12 at least two hours apart—high doses of vitamin C can decrease the absorption and metabolism of vitamin B12.
+Space vitamin C and vitamin B12 at least two hours apart—high doses of vitamin C can decrease the absorption and metabolism of vitamin B12.

-Whether you take a daily multivitamin to enhance your overall health, or you rely on herbal supplements to fill in nutritional gaps, it’s important to be aware of possible interactions.
+Maybe you take a daily multivitamin to enhance your overall health and wellness.
+Or perhaps you rely on supplements to fill in essential nutrient gaps.
+Either way, it’s important to be aware of possible interactions.
 Vitamins are organic compounds that are essential in small amounts for normal metabolism.
-Taking certain vitamins together can affect their absorption in the body—sometimes making it worse and other times improving bioavailability.
-Additionally, some vitamins can interfere with the efficacy of medication and even exacerbate side effects.
-Although measuring serum levels of several vitamins is widely available, testing for deficiencies is usually unnecessary.
-Here’s what you need to know about using vitamin supplements wisely.
+Taking certain vitamins together can affect their absorption in the body—sometimes blocking and other times improving bioavailability.

 What vitamins should not be taken together?